 - Review our Serie 2 → An in-depth Dive into the World of the Content Security Policy (CSP)

-The firewall is one of the most basic pieces of software that guard our online presence.
+The firewall is one of the most commonly known pieces of software that guard our online presence.
 Its function is to filter out the traffic, so that no unauthorized devices are able to connect to the inner network, through the outer network, whilst still being able to control which devices are to be granted connection to, allowing the establishment of communication with applications and websites, thus still being able to utilize their online content.

 For years major companies over the world have depended on a large combination of software products in order to better their services and provide more functions and features to their clients, regardless of the company field of work.
 However, as time passes many of these companies have gone out of business, have ended their production and/or support for the given products and this is where problems regularly start to arise.